charliecalvert/CloudNotes/Assignments/MarkdownBasics.md

 <pre>
 I met a traveller from an antique land
-Who said: `Two vast and trunkless legs of stone
+Who said: 'Two vast and trunkless legs of stone
 Stand in the desert.
 Near them, on the sand,
 Half sunk, a shattered visage lies, whose frown,
 And wrinkled lip, and sneer of cold command,